Google Page Experience Update – 4 Ways to Test

 - Experte Core Web Vitals Check – Crawl up to 500 pages or use a list of URLs to check Core Web Vitals for a large number of pages.

-Additional Google Page Experience Update Resources
+Google Page Experience Test Resources